xiaolaba/IR-remote-control-code/audio-jack-IR-remote/generator/README.md

 ```

+### generated wav and intermedeate files for learning
 this is output and plot, it can be seen with 2CH.csv, seeing inverted phase and the VPP will be 2x
 ![how-to-get-VPP_max.JPG](how-to-get-VPP_max.JPG)